Eden Festival of Action

 We will set up the Greenpop Village at a lodge just outside of Knysna.
 Some workshops happen within the camp but most days we head off site for various activations.
 We travel in several overland trucks and busses that are driven by licensed and professional drivers.

-The Greenpop Village will be set up at a lodge just outside Knysna, one of the Eden District’s beautiful towns that was affected by the fires of 2017.
+The Greenpop Village will be set up at the Peace of Eden lodge just outside Knysna, one of the Eden District’s beautiful towns that was affected by the fires of 2017.
 There you will be sleeping in a beautiful tented camp area, with two people per tent and have access to our dining area, ablution blocks, and other lodge amenities.
 You need to bring a pillow, a good sleeping bag and warm blankets (the nights will get cold!).
 It’s rustic but really comfortable and a lot more homely than what you would expect from a campsite – we pride ourselves on creating beautiful spaces.

 We strive to live as sustainably as possible by buying from local farmers, eating seasonal food, and using alternative cooking methods like wonderbags and solar cookers.
 Because the meat industry has a devastating effect on the environment, we believe in reducing meat consumption.
 We serve three well-balanced vegetarian meals per day with snacks in between, so you’ll get all the vitamins and protein you need!